karepker/track-list-to-cue-sheet/README.md

 * Timestamp-style, where each time associated with a track in the input file gives the timestamp when the track begins.

+In both formats, timestamps are supported in granularity of milliseconds, though note that the cue format only supports the granularity of a ["frame"][msf], 1/75th of a second, and milliseconds will be converted to the closest frame.

 Personally, I use it to generate a cue sheets to allow splitting of a single audio track into their component tracks using, e.g. [mp3splt].